 But these sessions will often reveal which players have the most experience and functional understanding of the run schemes most often found in the league.
 If a runner is always bouncing plays to the perimeter in practice or getting swallowed up at the line of scrimmage due to tentative decision-making, it’s often a sign that he’s not experienced with the style of blocking.

-It means that decisive, successful runs up the middle are a positive and repeated bounces outside can mean a lack of experience or maturity as a decision maker.
+It means that decisive, successful runs up the middle are positives while repeated bounces outside can mean a lack of experience or maturity as a decision-maker.
 I won’t write off runners who exhibit the latter, but it means I’ll need to see more tape.